 Fires, floods, hurricanes and blizzards can be extremely dangerous to both humans and animals alike.
 Disasters can strike in any place, at any time, and often there is little or no warning.

-Most government agencies, such as the Federal Emergency Management Agency (FEMA), strongly encourage each household to have a predetermined emergency plan (and an emergency bag for every member of the family) in case of an evacuation from their home, neighbourhood, town or city.
+Most government agencies, strongly encourage each household to have a predetermined emergency plan (and an emergency bag for every member of the family) in case of an evacuation from their home, neighbourhood, town or city.

 The following guide can help you organise your family's disaster preparedness plan.
 Your pets should be a part of this plan.